dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

    :superclasses: :drm:`<object>`

-   :keyword socket-descriptor: A Windows handle or UNIX fd (file
+   :keyword socket-descriptor: A Windows handle or UNIX file
-     descriptor) for the socket.
+     descriptor for the socket.
 In general users of the sockets API should not need to use this keyword.
 Only implementors of new socket classes should be interested.